®

 As my teaching has continued to evolve, I coined the word SEPAT, an acronym meaning “Self-Empowerment Practice And Theory”, pointing towards inner awareness as a key for learning to act for oneself.
 According to the late Sonny Umpad, this is also a Tagalog word meaning “wild child”, a nice synchronicity that captures the intense flavor of the Filipino martial arts.

 Essentially what this means is that one’s state of mind affects performance, making our inner game a significant contributor to overall performance.
 What we see, feel and think are entirely subjective, even as we must face real-world experience.
-Habits developed early in training affect the course of subsequent development.
-Learning to monitor one’s own performance cuts down on programming errors that must be corrected later.
+Habits developed early in training affect the course of subsequent development, so my priority is conveying clear and specific instruction to steer students on the correct path to self-mastery.
+Learning to monitor one’s own performance cuts down on habitual errors that are harder to correct later.

 Classes are a form of laboratory, so students are encouraged to question what they don’t understand.
 If something doesn’t work, we examine their process so they can determine for themself the validity of the concept.